mngibso/box-manage/README.md

 ## Box

 Allow users to upload/download files on behalf of a box user.
 See Provisioning https://developers.box.com/provision/  The Box feature that allows this is only available for paid accounts.

+When an initial request is rejected with a 401, automatically refresh the access token and try again.